Hurts leads Eagles in comeback win to snap 3-game skid

 On the final four drives of the game, he led Philadelphia to 176 yards on offense including two scores and both coming from his legs on touchdown runs.

 “One thing I’ve always been preaching is we control the outcome of everything.
 That’s the mentality you want to have.
-I believe truly we have to have each other’s back through everything and today we had each other’s backs,” says Hurts.
+I believe truly we have to have each other’s back through everything and today we had each other’s backs,” Hurts said.

 Although Hurts led the comeback, the story of the game was the defense.